-Roman Kozak got his first inkling his youngest daughter, who was in pre-school at the time, might be ready to learn a bit about finances when the pair was perusing the toy aisle in Target.
+Roman Kozak got his first inkling his youngest daughter, who was in pre-school at the time, might be ready to learn a bit about finances when the pair was perusing the toy aisle in a department store.

-“I remember kneeling next to this little munchkin and asking her whether she would like me buy the toy on the shelf for her, and she reaches down, turns it over, looks at the price, and responds by telling me ‘thanks dad, but it’s too expensive’ – it was literally a couple dollars,” recalls Kozak, vice president, senior retirement planning consultant wealth strategies group at RBC Wealth Management in Minneapolis.
+“I remember kneeling next to this little munchkin and asking her whether she would like me to buy the toy on the shelf for her, and she reaches down, turns it over, looks at the price, and responds by telling me, ‘Thanks dad, but it’s too expensive.’
+It was literally a couple dollars,” recalls Kozak, senior retirement planning consultant at RBC Wealth Management–U.S.

-“I was amazed that a little kid would turn down an offer to buy her a toy based on her assessment of the price, and whether she really needed it … it was ‘proud parent’ moment.”
+“I was amazed that a little kid would turn down an offer to buy her a toy based on her assessment of the price, and whether she really needed it … it was a ‘proud parent’ moment,” he adds.

-While both his daughters are now attending college, Kozak and his wife used the early days as a springboard to help instill financial responsibility, using simple concepts like piggybanks and allowances as tools for guiding their daughter’s economic acumen.
+Kozak and his wife used those early days, when their daughters were younger, as a springboard to help instill financial responsibility, using simple concepts like piggybanks and allowances as tools for guiding their daughters’ economic acumen.

-“You can’t start too early for financial literacy,” he says.
+“You can’t start too early with financial topics,” he says.
 “Even little kids have a concept of saving something.”

 And the sense of responsibility created by tying allowances to chores at an early age can have a life-long impact.